Huotes/CommitMaker/README.md

 Chuck Norris once ate a whole cake before his friends could tell him there was a stripper in it.

 Every SQL statement that Chuck Norris codes has an implicit 'COMMIT' in its end.

+Chuck Norris can write infinite recursion functions and have them return.